The Best Smart Smoke and Carbon Monoxide Detectors

-The Roost battery’s smart capabilities are limited to mobile alerts, low-battery notifications, and remote silencing — which only works if you have battery-operated smoke alarms, not hardwired alarms with a battery backup.
+The Roost battery’s smart capabilities are limited to mobile alerts, low-battery notifications, and remote silencing — which only works if you have battery-operated smoke or carbon monoxide alarms, not hardwired alarms with a battery backup.
 Roost doesn’t connect to other smart home devices like the Nest does, and its only IFTTT abilities are alarm notifications and connectivity with Philips Hue lights.
 In short, the Roost battery will smarten up your smoke and CO alarms, but not the rest of your house.

 Shorter battery life

 The Roost smart battery has a lifespan of 3–5 years, while the Nest Protect and First Alert OneLink both use batteries with a 10-year lifespan.
 That means you’ll have to replace it much more frequently.
 However, the Roost battery does send mobile alerts when it’s running low, so you’ll never have to worry about living with a dead alarm.